1968 All-Ireland Senior Camogie Championship: Dublin's defeat

-Beginning with a coaching course around Easter, the drive went on for the revival of defunct clubs, and was continued by naming a panel of county players early on and giving them as much match-play experience as possible against varied opposition.
-That long-term preparation certainly paid off on Sunday when the whole Kilkenny side, from start to stop, played with the most important asset of all.
-They went out in the firm belief that they could beat Dublin and they did just that.

 Leinster final

 It took Kilkenny six years to win an All Ireland title, instead it was Wexford who delivered a breakthrough victory in 1968.
-They killed off the Linester final with three goals in the first ten minutes and went on to defeat Kilkenny 8–3 to 1–3 with four goals from Mary Doyle, and one each from Josie Kehoe, Bridget O'Connor, Mary Walsh and Eileen Allen.
+They killed off the Linester final with three goals in the first ten minutes and went on to defeat Kilkenny 8–3 to 1–3 with four goals from Mary Doyle, and one each from Jose Kehoe, Bridget O'Connor, Mary Walsh and Ellen Allen.